Large Language Model Unlearning: Evaluation Design

 \item \para{Fluency}: Following the prior work~\citep{lu2022quark}, we use fluency (the perplexity of generated text tested on a reference LLM) to measure the quality of outputs.
 A low perplexity score indicates the unlearned LLM generates reasonable outputs.
 Note that it is only meaningful when the diversity is not extremely low.
 We find the unlearned LLMs frequently output a sequence of repeated single characters, i.e. with unreasonably low diversity.
 In this case, fluency has no meaning.
 Later, when we find more than 80\% of the generated text is merely a repetition of a single character, we simply label its Fluency as ``NM" (Not Meaningful). \squishend

-In the unlearning literature, membership inference attacks (MIA)~\citep{shokri2017membership} is a popular evaluation metric.
+Note that in traditional unlearning, membership inference attacks (MIA)~\citep{shokri2017membership} is a popular evaluation metric.
 However, in LLMs, the full training corpus is often inaccessible, making the evaluation of MIA accuracy difficult.
 In addition, how to perform MIA in LLMs is a non-trivial problem and an ongoing research area.
 Therefore, we do not consider MIA-based metrics in this work.

 \para{Utility Preservation:} In terms of evaluating outputs on normal prompts, unfortunately, retraining LLMs is prohibitively expensive, and therefore the conventional metrics in the literature based on the retrained model are not applicable.
 We assume unlearning the samples that we hope to forget would not impact the outputs on the normal samples, and use the original LLM rather than retrained LLM as ground-truth.